 As part of UDayton Global at the University of Dayton, students get the one-on-one, individualized support needed to transition and thrive on campus.
-Career Accelerator Program Manager Brittany Chill and her team are some of the first people you will meet on campus, helping students with everything from adjusting to life at the University of Dayton to providing professional development and internship assistance.
+Career Services Program Manager Brittany Chill and her team are some of the first people you will meet on campus, helping students with everything from adjusting to life at the University of Dayton to providing professional development and internship assistance.

 From Graduate Student to Graduate Advisor

 “You are going to get exactly who I am,” Chill says with a wide smile and laugh.
 “That surprises some of our students; exuberance can be strange to experience.”

 Chill’s welcoming personality and honesty allow her to connect with students, both for the career planning process and on a more personal level.
 “Students come to talk, to ask questions that may be unrelated to career stuff,” she observes.
 “It makes them more comfortable.”

 Having worked in the corporate sector and higher education, in addition to attending graduate school, Chill understands the employment process from all angles.
 As a Career Services program manager, Chill now draws on all her experiences to develop curriculum for several classes she teaches as part of UDayton Global, as well as to work one-on-one with students, helping them achieve their goals.